 Parish / School Levy A small levy is applied to parent’s fees to pay for events that involve both School and Parish.
 The Parish Community also contribute to this fund.

-School Income St Mary’s Parish School has four main sources of funding, each is separate and targeted for expenditure in specific areas.
+School Income St Mary’s School has four main sources of funding, each is separate and targeted for expenditure in specific areas.

 State and Federal Government Recurrent Grants These grants are paid on a per capita basis directly to the Toowoomba Catholic Schools Office.
 The Catholic Schools Office then has the responsibility of dispersing these funds to the schools in accordance with State and Federal Government Guidelines and Regulations.
 These funds are available to pay the salary of all teaching staff, prep aides and some auxiliary staff.
 Further to this the Catholic Education Office is able to take a small percentage of the total funds for administration purposes.